 19 Boden [2] distinguishes H-Creativity, which involves being historically original, and P-Creativity, which requires only personal originality.
-The distinction is echoed in the phenomenon of convergent evolution, illustrated in https://en.wikipedia.org/wiki/List%20of%20examples%20of%20convergent%20evolution The first species with some design solution exhibits H-creativity of evolution.
-Species in which that solution evolves independently later exhibit a form of P-creativity.
+The distinction is echoed in the phenomenon of convergent evolution, illustrated in

 20 Why did Turing write in his his 1950 paper that chemistry may turn out to be as important as electricity in brains?